Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 The visa may state "quota 2022"

 Since 2022 the decree is adopted for 3 years.
-Therefore the D visa may show "quota 2022" — this is the quota year, not the issue year.
-Don’t be alarmed — this is normal.
+Therefore the type D visa may state "quota 2022" — this is the quota year, not the issuance year.
+Do not worry — this is normal.

 What is outside quotas